ibmresilient/resilient-community-apps/fn_sentinelone/README.md

 <!--
 List any user permissions that are needed to use this endpoint.
 For example, list the API key permissions.
 -->
-* SentinelOne Admin role is required in the SentinelOne account that is
+* SentinelOne Admin role is required in the SentinelOne account that is IBM SOAR is communicating with as specified in the App configration file.
-* Permission to download a threat file from cloud in the user SentinelOne account is needed for the **SentinelONE: Download from Cloud** function.

 ---